2025 Jubilee: Preparation

 At the close of the 2000 Great Jubilee, Pope John Paul II spoke to the children of the world, noting that the children and young people of that time would be "the leading players at the next Jubilee in 2025".
 On 26 December 2021, Pope Francis entrusted the Pontifical Council for the Promotion of the New Evangelization with the task of making preparations for the Jubilee, since he considered it fundamental for the strengthening of Catholicism.
 On 3 January 2022, at a meeting held in Rome, it was determined that the motto of the event would be "Pilgrims of Hope".
 On 22 February the Pontifical Council for the Promotion of the New Evangelization called a competition to design the official logo of the 2025 Jubilee, with the main prompt being that the participants base their submissions on the motto.
 The Pontifical Council would choose the design which communicated the message the best.
 The competition was open until 20 May, and at the end of June 2022, the official logo was presented.

 The papal bull of convocation, named Spes non confundit, took place 9 May 2024, coinciding with the Solemnity of the Ascension.
-It explains the necessary indications for the celebration of the Jubilee, in which several points were highlighted, among which the following stand out: